breadnmkii/WURocketry_Payload_2022-2023/README.md

 ## Motive
 Functionality for motor/servo and general electromotive tests

 TODOS:
 * verify that the angular position is actually accurate with how much the servo has moved.
 * set the pigpio daemon to start on startup of rasberry pi
 * further discuss benefits of using 6V with a regulator for servo power to make sure it does not stall

-Libraries Used:
-* pigpio - allows us to send pulse width modulation signals for servo control on the pi pins
-* lib_para_servo_360 - controls for seeing position of servo and changing speeds

 Current Functionality and Notes:
 * servo.py can find angles and stop the servo at them within a 2 degree margin of error